0x5h4q/0x5h4q.github.io/_posts/2026-06-24-htb-wingdata-writeup.md

 wftpserver
 ```

-`Data/` is the obvious first place to check — that's where any application stores its configuration and user data.
+`Data/` is the obvious first place to check as that's where any application stores its configuration and user data.

 ```bash
 ls -la Data/